 OnTarget Monitor: The black line denoting your portfolio account value is derived from the actual month-to-month percent change of your portfolio, after advisory fees.
 The quarter end account value reflects past fees paid, if deducted directly from your account(s).
 The scale of the chart is logarithmic so that all changes are represented proportionately.
 We base the time period on the investment time horizon provided in your suitability questionnaire response.
 For comparison purposes the period may have been rounded up to the next five-year period and the maximum period shown is twenty years.
 Twenty years is also the period used if no time horizon was provided.
-The green pathway reflects the result of hundreds of Monte Carlo simulations utilizing the monthly returns, net of your advisory fees based on our hypothetical research, for the period from the latest start date of your portfolio's component strategies (in no event less than five years) to the end of the guarter of a portfolio of strategies held in the same dollar proportion as those held in your account(s) at the end of the guarter.
+The Monte Carlo analysis begins with your last strategy change.
+The green pathway reflects the result of hundreds of Monte Carlo simulations utilizing the monthly returns, net of your advisory fees based on benchmark returns, for the period from the latest start date of your portfolio's component strategies (in no event less than five years) to the end of the quarter of a portfolio of strategies held in the same dollar proportion as those held in your account(s) at the end of the guarter.
 Based on these simulations, the upper-most line and targeted amount (represented with a blue field) was reached or exceeded in 20% of the simulation outcomes, the second line and target (the bottom line of the green field) was matched or bettered in 80% of the outcomes, while the lowest line (the top of the red field) was reached or exceeded in 90% of the outcomes.
 The circled target amount reflects the minimum value attained, after advisory fees, in 60% of the outcomes.
 A greater or lesser number of simulations may generate different results.
 The chart and the values utilized and set forth therein are for illustrative purposes only.
-Additions, withdrawals, extension or maintenance of the Time Horizon or strategy changes within a quarter will cause the chart to be redrawn and/or new targets and outcomes established.
+Additions, withdrawals. extension or maintenance of the Time Horizon or strategy changes within a quarter will cause the chart to be redrawn and/or new targets and outcomes established.

-The results of Monte Carlo analysis rely on many assumptions, such as expected returns, volatility, and correlation that cannot be forecast with certainty.
+The results of Monte Carlo analysis rely on expected returns, and volatility statistics, that cannot be forecast with certainty.
+The basis for these assumptions in the OnTarget Monitor are the benchmark results for the individual strategies in the Client account.
+The Benchmark OnTarget Monitor is based on the assumptions of the individual benchmarks published for each strategy.
 Because Monte Carlo simulations create randomly generated scenarios, results will vary with each use over time.
 It is also impossible to foresee all possible situations, including some that may negatively impact a client's portfolio.
-Projections and other information generated by Monte Carlo simulations regarding the likelihood of investment incomes are hypothetical in nature and do not reflect actual investment results, and are not guarantees of future results.
-Despite the limitations, Monte Carlo analysis is still a very powerful tool to test the probability, though not the certainty, of investment success
+Projections and other information generated by Monte Carlo simulations regarding the likelihood of investment incomes are prognostic in nature and do not reflect actual investment results, and are not guarantees of future results.
+Despite the limitations, Monte Carlo analysis is still a very powerful tool to test the probability, though not the certainty, of investment success.